Krystian Seibert is a researcher, educator and advocate focused on public policy, philanthropy and the not-for-profit sector.

-Krystian is an Industry Fellow at the Centre for Social Impact at the Swinburne University of Technology, which is a multi-disciplinary research center focused on promoting positive social change through improving the systemic and organizational conditions that shape communities.
-He has a particular interest in the regulation of philanthropy and the not-for-profit sector and the role of not-for-profit sector advocacy as a driver of social innovation.
+Krystian is an Industry Fellow at the Centre for Social Impact at Swinburne University of Technology in Melbourne, Australia, which is a multi-disciplinary research centre focused on promoting positive social change through improving the systemic and organisational conditions that shape communities.

 Prior to this, Krystian was an adviser to a former Australian Assistant Treasurer.
 In this role he was responsible for the delivery of major not-for-profit sector reforms including the establishment of Australia’s first independent charities regulator, the Australian Charities and Not-for-profits Commission (ACNC), and the passage of Australia’s first comprehensive statutory definition of charity, the Charities Act 2013.

-Krystian is a Board Member of Mental Health First Aid Australia, an Australian organization with a global reach that is focused on providing high quality, evidence-based mental health first aid education to everyone.
+Krystian is a Board Member of Mental Health First Aid Australia, which is focused on providing high quality, evidence-based mental health first aid education to everyone.

-He is a frequent commentator on matters relating to public policy, philanthropy and the not-for-profit sector, with his writing featuring in publications such as The Age, The Australian, The Conversation, the Stanford Social Innovation Review, Alliance Magazine, and Pro Bono Australia News.
+Krystian is a frequent media commentator and is regularly asked to provide expert commentary on philanthropy and the not-for-profit sector in Australia and beyond for print, radio and TV.
+He has provided commentary for ABC News, The Age, The Australian, the Canadian Broadcasting Corporation and the New York Times.
+His writing has featured in publications such as The Age, The Australian, The Conversation, the Stanford Social Innovation Review, Alliance Magazine and Pro Bono Australia News.